How to Create Product Variations With Elastic Path Commerce Cloud?

 You can also follow along with the steps below:

-Step 1: Navigate to Products under Product Content Management in the menu to the left.
+Step 1: Navigate to Products under Product Experience Manager in the menu to the left.

 Step 2: Navigate to Configurations under Product Content Management in the side menu bar.